-Unlike in the prior SFD configurations (A-D), the experimental force coefficients for this short test SFD are nonlinear, growing with the amplitude of whirl motion (left graphs) and the static eccentricity (right graphs).
+Unlike in the other SFD configurations, the experimental force coefficients for the simplest (shortest) test SFD are nonlinear, growing with the amplitude of whirl motion (left graphs) and the static eccentricity (right graphs).
 The predictive models show a modest agreement for the damping coefficients.
 The agreement is less compelling for the inertia force coefficients.